iStock-1060181752.jpg

 Pam was named as the 2003 Hank Rosso Outstanding Fundraising Professional by the Golden Gate Chapter of the Association of Fundraising Professionals and Northern California Grantmakers.

 Pam founded her book group in 1997.
-She loves to hike, swim, play pickleball and being a grandmother.
+She loves to hike, swim, play pickleball and enjoys being a grandmother to two grandsons.

 KELLEY COE (she, her, hers)